Azores Bucket List: What are the Top Tourist Attractions to Visit in Azores, Portugal?

 Walk the scenic trails.

 The Azores islands also feature some of the most scenic trails you will expect of an island of its stature.
-The most outstanding hiking trails can be found on the Sao Miguel Island, punctuated by streams, cascades, volcano craters, and lagoons.
+The most outstanding hiking trails can be found on Sao Miguel Island, punctuated by streams, cascades, volcano craters, and lagoons.

 All these features are accessible only on foot.
 You will find some of the best bucket list trails here, including an 8-mile trail called Praia-Lagoa do Fogo, which provides the jaw-dropping vistas Ribeira da Praia and Vila Franca do Campo and ends at the Lagoa do Fogo.